YunoHost-Apps/zap_ynh/README.md

 - [Zap addons on codeberg](https://codeberg.org/zot/zap-addons)

 ## ZAP
-[Zap](https://zotlabs.com/zap/) is a powerful platform for creating interconnected websites featuring a decentralized identity, communications, and permissions framework built using common webserver technology.
+[Zap](https://zotlabs.com/zap/) is an an ethical alternative to Fediverse that provides powerful features for creating interconnected websites featuring a decentralized identity, communications, and permissions framework built using common webserver technology.

+Compatible with **Mastodon**, **Pleroma**, **Pixelfed**, **Friendica**, **Hubzilla**, **Funkwhale**, **Peertube**, **Plume**, **WriteFreely** and many, many more.

+## Unique Features of ZAP

+- **Groups** : public, private, and moderated.
+- **Events** : Calendar and attendance; automatic birthday notifications for friends using this feature.
+- **Cloud**storage : Built-in network file storage integrated with social networking access.
+- **Editor** : Supports both markdown and bbcode.
+Use either or both - if you want.
+- **Share **: Drag-and-drop a number of different things such as files, photos, webpages, maps, phone numbers to share- them.
+- **Lists**: Sometimes referred to as circles or aspects, this lets you define your own groups of related friends and- communicate with them as a private group.
+- **Extend** : Change or upgrade your software functionality as desired by installing additional features from addons and- the free app collection.

 ## This app claims following features:
 - [X] Ldap integration